Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Introduction

-\paragraph{Temporal cache blocking} extending cache reuse in time-dimension led to the development of temporal blocking algorithms.
-To further reduce cache misses, we utilise computed values in a block to update values in the next timestep where possible.
-While the previous timestep for a given block is stored in cache, we start computing the next timestep for this block, not depending on the requirement to compute the first timestep for the whole grid.
+\paragraph{Temporal cache blocking} extending cache reuse in the time dimension led to the development of temporal blocking algorithms.
+To further reduce cache misses, we utilize computed values in a block to update values in the next timestep where possible.
+While one or more timesteps for a given block's values are stored in the cache, we start computing the next time step for this block, not depending on the requirement to compute all the blocks of a given grid for previous timesteps.
 Spatial and temporal reuse are often fused into hybrid models (equidistant locality) to harness the advantages of both methods \cite{Zohouri2018}.
-Plenty of research has been conducted in designing and evaluating temporal blocking schemes ranging from simple skewing \cite{Wonnacott2000, Jin2001, Wonnacott2004AchievingSL, Wellein2009, Strzodka2011} and wave-front \cite{Yount2016} to more sophisticated such as diamond \cite{Bertolacci2015, Bandishti2012, Malas2014, Muranushi2015OptimalTB, levchenko2017, Akbudak2020AsynchronousCF}.
-While narrow stencil kernels evince good temporal locality, temporal blocking gains decrease when space-order increases.
+Plenty of research has been conducted in designing and evaluating temporal blocking schemes ranging from simple skewing \cite{Wolfe1986, Wonnacott2000, Jin2001, Wonnacott2004AchievingSL, Wellein2009, Strzodka2011} and wave-front \cite{Yount2016} to more sophisticated such as diamond \cite{Bertolacci2015, Bandishti2012, Malas2014, Muranushi2015OptimalTB, levchenko2017, Akbudak2020AsynchronousCF}.
 The technique presented in this paper enables such schedules to be used in applications with off-the-grid operators.
+While narrow stencil kernels exhibit good temporal locality, temporal blocking gains decrease when space-order increases.
+Higher space order problems limit temporal locality as more space updates are required to update one value in time.